actigraph/CentrePointWebhookDocumentation/event_types.md

 ## Data Retrieval Complete Event

-Triggered when a processing of data retrieval request made through the CentrePoint API has completed.
+Triggered when a data retrieval request (made through the CentrePoint (V3) API has completed.
+This event can be utilized to know when data files are available to be downloaded (from a previous data retrieval request) in the CentrePoint (V3) API.

 **Webhook event name:**